frasertweedale/blog-fp/posts/2021-02-12-haskell-dependency-confusion.md

 ## Potential mitigations

 It is not safe to assume internal packages names will not leak or be guessed.
-Dependency confusion is a feasible against any person or organisation using a combination of public and private Hackage repositories.
+Dependency confusion is a feasible attack against any person or organisation using a combination of public and private Hackage repositories.

 I am not aware of any existing technical mechanisms in the Cabal and Hackage tooling to mitigate the risk of this attack.
 But I have a